Why this website and blog? And why titled The Dean’s English?

-Many professional linguists see themselves as the Custodians of the Language, who alone sit in judgment on the mother tongue.
-They scoff at usage snoots like me, interlopers in their realm who allegedly major in grammatical minors and nitpick endlessly at others’ misuse of language.
+Many professional linguists and lexicographers, champions of descriptivism, scoff at usage snoots like me, interlopers in their regal realm who allegedly major in grammatical minors and nitpick endlessly at others’ misuse of language.
 In their view, language mavens cling tenaciously to an outdated notion that English has a “correct” form that must remain unchanged forever.
-They are certain that we grammarians insist on silly and long ago debunked rules such as “Never end a sentence with a preposition” and “Never split an infinitive”—neither of which has been an issue in grammar manuals for over a hundred years.
-Rest assured, that straw man argument does not apply to me and is not what I’m about.
+They are certain that grammarians insist on silly and long ago debunked rules such as “never end a sentence with a preposition” and “never split an infinitive”—neither of which has been an issue in grammar manuals for over a hundred years.
+Rest assured, that straw-man argument does not apply to me and is not what I’m about.